jonathanprocter/practice-intelligently/deployment-fixes.md

 ### 1. Replit Cartographer Plugin Error
 **Issue**: `TypeError: traverse is not a function during build process`

-**Solution**: The cartographer plugin is already conditionally loaded only in development.
-To completely disable it during production builds:
+**Solution**: The cartographer plugin is conditionally loaded only when `NODE_ENV !== "production"` AND `REPL_ID !== undefined`.
+To disable it during production builds:

-Add this environment variable during deployment:
+**Ensure this environment variable is set during build/deploy:**
 ```
-DISABLE_CARTOGRAPHER=true
+NODE_ENV=production
 ```

-The vite.config.ts already checks for `NODE_ENV !== "production"` and `REPL_ID !== undefined`, but the additional `DISABLE_CARTOGRAPHER` check provides an extra layer of control.
+The vite.config.ts checks these conditions - setting `NODE_ENV=production` will prevent the plugin from loading.
+This is the reliable fix as the configuration already supports it.

 ### 2. Duplicate clearTokens() Method
 **Issue**: `Duplicate class member clearTokens() in server/oauth-simple.ts`